 Hop-on the Red Bus to visit the Newtown Precinct with City Sightseeing, the safest way to see Johannesburg.

-Once you’re on the bus, you’ll want to get off at Stop 15, with the SAB World of Beer on one side, and the Newtown Precinct on the other.
+Once you’re on the bus, you’ll want to get off at Stop 15 in the Newtown Precinct on the other.
 Here’s a map of the Precinct to get your bearings.

 The Sci-Bono Centre is an interactive, fun science centre for children and adults alike, offering a tour of over 400 interactive exhibits.
 Some of which are also international travelling exhibits, such as the Wonders of Rock Art Lascaux Cave and Africa.